linobollansee/property-value-maximizer/README.md

 - **Dashboard Deployment and Release Epic**

-  - User Story 5.1: Early Deployment on Render
+  - User Story 5.1: Early Deployment on Render - Business Requirement 1 & 2
     - As a developer, I want to initiate the deployment process of my application on Render at an early stage so that I can conduct end-to-end manual deployment testing from the outset.
       - Acceptance Criteria:
         - The application must be successfully deployed to Render.